mikenewbuild/mikefallows/posts/making-a-shopify-theme-app-extension-for-google-site-verification.md

 ---
 Given that I'm _all in_ on Shopify's OS2 themes, I've been looking for a way to experiment with building the recently introduced "app extensions" for themes.
 These extensions provide a way to add functionality to Shopify themes without the need to change the underlying theme code itself.

-Assuming you already have a Shopify Partner account and installed the [Shopify CLI](https://shopify.dev/apps/tools/cli) then it's incredibly simple to get started with theme app extensions.
+Assuming you already have a Shopify Partner account and the [Shopify CLI](https://shopify.dev/apps/tools/cli) installed, then it's incredibly simple to get started with theme app extensions.
 As a small project to get familiar with them, I set myself the task of creating an app that allows you to insert a tag to verify a site with Google.
 Although I tend to recommend verifying via DNS records, sometimes it's more suitable to include a meta tag in the `<head>` of the site.

 ## Theme app extension benefits